Transferring License Plates Between Vehicles

 Insurance gap risk

-A plate cannot transfer if the receiving vehicle has no active insurance on file.
-Most states verify insurance electronically at the moment of transfer.
-Drivers transferring plates onto a newly purchased vehicle should add the new VIN to the policy BEFORE walking into the DMV.
-A 24-hour gap is enough to fail verification check in CA, TX, FL.
+A plate won't transfer if the receiving vehicle has no active insurance on file, and most states check that electronically at the moment of transfer.
+So if you're moving plates onto a car you just bought, add the new VIN to your policy BEFORE you walk into the DMV.
+A gap as short as 24 hours is enough to fail the verification check in California, Texas, and Florida.

 Surrendering plates when not transferring

-Surrender is usually free.
-NY, NJ, CT accept surrendered plates by mail.
-CA, TX, most western states require in-person drop-off.
-Surrender often produces a registration credit applicable to a future vehicle within 12 months.
+Surrendering a plate is usually free.
+New York, New Jersey, and Connecticut take surrendered plates by mail, while California, Texas, and most western states want an in-person drop-off.
+The upside is that surrendering often earns you a registration credit you can apply to a future vehicle within 12 months.

 Plates that do not transfer